 An introductory session discussing characteristics, supports, approaches, prevalence, history, diagnosis, and research indicating possible causes of Autism that will lay the ground work for the following sessions.

-Identify methods of communication, communication accommodations, ways to create a context for communication, and ways of being a supportive communication partner.
+Gain perspective on behavior as communication and ways of being a more supportive communication partner.

 Complementary and Alternative Treatments

 Explore a number of complementary and alternative treatments, including ways to determine if a treatment is evidence based and its potential for positive or negative effects.

 Learn ways to maximize nutrition intake from foods, history of common food intolerances and allergies, the contemplation of diet interventions and ways of implementing these without losing nutrition.

 Evidence-Based Research Lab

 Identify evidenced-based information about Autism.
 Create a resource of websites with valuable information about Autism to share with the class.